molimkarbalaei/crypto-project/README.md

 # 📣 **Summary**

-This application (**Crypto website**) was built using _React_ (Custom Hooks, Context), React-Router-Dom, useParams, Light/Dark Theme, Tailwind, React-icons, API, Hosting and more!
+This application (**Crypto website**) was built using _React_ (Custom Hooks, Context), React-Router-Dom, useParams, Light/Dark Theme, Tailwind,Dynamic Routes, React-icons, API, Hosting and more!
 Authenticate using firebase and firestore so we can save user specific data and that data is retrieved using a custom hook.

 ---